Jorel22/project3/README.md

 # Project 3
+Author: Jordan Montenegro

-Web Programming with Python and JavaScript
+Web Programming with Python and JavaScript.
+Application to manage a pizza business.